marctorsoc/lingua-quest/README.md

 # Pending work

-- Find Picker with lower width in Android, and one that allows using images (for lang flags).
-Maybe this one?
+- Add Welcome screen first time and as a button with icon=(?) in headerRight
+- Detect clean sheets and react-native-confetti
+- Create logo of the app
+- i8n app (choose english, spanish or catalan in the welcome screen and save forever).
+Suggest the one configured in the phone

+- Review immersive mode
+    - Hide status bar when immersive mode is on
-- Add ability to sort stories in SortAndFilter
+- in `sentenceLongPressHandler`
+    - use a deep link to google translate
+    - ask if translate or copy to clipboard
+    - if translate, do a get to "https://clients5.google.com", get the translation and overwrite
-- Sort stories by last time played, and then by name
+- Add ability to sort stories by last time played, and then by name in SortAndFilter.
+But allow to keep sorting just by name.

 - Tech debt i8n
-    - add logo of language to title of tab, see https://reactnavigation.org/docs/headers#replacing-the-title-with-a-custom-component
     - Add tooltip to catalog item's corner to show num episodes and other information
     - Add logo for movie / tv series / book to story cards in both catalog and library